jadilorenzo/obsidian-writing/If It Ain't Baroque, Don't Fix It.md

 Transition topic sentence: Because of their passion, these people found joy and created unique communities.

-Caleb Woods is passionate about the people of RoleModel software.
-Calebs Wood's reputation precedes him hopes to never have to put together a resumé because his .
+Caleb Woods, CEO of RoleModel Software, is passionate about the people of RoleModel Software.
+Calebs Wood's reputation precedes him so that in his words "\[He\] plans to never need to put together a resumé."
+Within two years of meeting him, the founder of RoleModel said he knew that Caleb Woods would be his successor. hopes to never have to put together a resumé because his.
 RoleModel software was founded by my friend's dad, Mr. Auer.
 Within two years of meeting Mr. Woods, Mr. Auer knew